vartanbeno/xee/implementation_nodes.md

 [loxcraft](https://github.com/ajeetdsouza/loxcraft) is a Rust implementation of Lox, the language introduced by Crafting Interpreters.
-I studied its source code with interests and picked up a few tricks.
+I studied its source code with interest and picked up a few tricks.

 The intermediate representation design is inspired by various lecture notes: